Code of Conduct

 - Disclose to his or her institution, in such manner as his or her institution may prescribe, any involvement with or interest in any entity involved in any aspect of student financial aid.

-- Accept from a lender, or an affiliate of any lender, any fee, payment, or other financial benefit as compensation for any type of consulting arrangement or contract to provide services to or on behalf of a lender relating to education loans;
+- Refrain from accepting any gifts, fees, payments, or other financial benefits as compensation for any type of consulting arrangement or contract to provide services to or on behalf of a lender, a guarantor, or a loan servicer.